Nooby/nooby.github.io/index.md

 - German Citizenship
 - Native German speaker and Fluent in English
-- Living in Potsdam near Berlin, Germany
+- Living in Potsdam; Berlin Area

-### Specialized in
+### Summary

-- Software Development and Architecture of Web Applications in Go, Python or C#.
+Tech Lead with extensive experience in Software Development and Architecture.
+Skilled in leading teams, designing and developing web applications, and implementing innovative solutions.
+Currently pursuing a BSc in Computing and IT with a focus on software engineering, cyber security, and IT management.

 ## Professional Experience